oegea/adp/README.md

 At the beginning of this operation, the UPDATE CLIENT will first perform the "Handshake between the UPDATE CLIENT and UPDATE AUTHORITY" operation.

-If the handshake is success, the UPDATE CLIENT will perform an HTTPS GET request to the versions list URL.
-Those URL SHOULD be taken from the information retrieved during the handshake.
+If the handshake is success, the UPDATE CLIENT MUST perform an HTTPS GET request to the versions list URL.
+That URL SHOULD be taken from the information obtained from the UPDATE AUTHORITY, during the handshake operation.

 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data: